excellent reviews view over 10000 reviews

 Open Ended Rivets

-Hollow blind rivets pre-assembled onto a headed pin or mandrel, these do well in most industrial riveting applications.
+These hollow blind rivets come pre-assembled onto a headed pin or mandrel and are suitable for most industrial riveting applications.

 Closed-End Blind Rivets

-Fully sealed for applications that need to be water tight or when stem retention is paramount.
-When applied this rivet forms a seal and prevents passage of liquid or vapor at pressures up to 100psi.
+These rivets are fully sealed for applications requiring watertight integrity or when stem retention is critical.
+Once applied, they form a seal that prevents liquid or vapour passage at pressures up to 100psi.

 Micro Rivets

-For small applications such as for thin metal sheets and printed circuit boards.
-These are 2mm aluminium open-end rivets which makes them perfect for micro electronics.
+Designed for small applications, such as thin metal sheets and printed circuit boards, these 2mm aluminium open-end rivets are ideal for microelectronics.

 Pull Through

-This solution is when the clearance is limited and there needs to be a flush surface mostly used in the electronic industry.
+This type is used when clearance is limited and a flush surface is required, commonly found in the electronics industry.

 Soft set

-Open end rivets used for more brittle materials such as plastic furniture and lighting, however, ensures a firm connection.
+Open-end rivets suitable for more brittle materials, such as plastic furniture and lighting, while ensuring a firm connection.

 What do you need to pop rivet?